 Editor's message: Employers are under no obligation to pay employees their full pay when they are on paternity leave, unless this is provided for contractually.

 Clio Springer, senior employment law editor

-Updated to provide a reminder that the rate of statutory paternity pay is not rising in April 2016.
+Updated to include the proposed rate of statutory paternity pay for 2017/18.

 Line manager briefing on paternity leave and pay, including eligibility for paternity leave and pay, employees' rights during and after paternity leave, and employees' choices with regard to scheduling paternity leave.